Neokoldstudio/hffluid/README.md

 To have a look at the code behind the simulation, find the compute shader under Assets/SWE/ShallowWater.compute

-The compute shader is executed by the script "WaterSimulation.cs" which can be found the the same folder as the compute shader.
+The compute shader is executed by the script "WaterSimulation.cs" which can be found in the same folder as the compute shader.

 controls of the simulation are the following :
 - Space : start/stop the simulation